-Black Girls Thrive, led by TRANSIT ARTS, a program of Central Community House, is a program that increases self-esteem, leadership skills, and develop a promising future for Black girls through positive future stories via art, creative activities, and mental wellness.
+Black Girls Thrive, led by TRANSIT ARTS, a program of Central Community House, is a program that provides Black girls with the opportunity to develop leadership skills and grow their self-esteem through programming focused on art and mental wellness.
 After completing the program, girls will extend their leadership journey with the opportunity to become positive mentors to peers and younger girls beginning a similar experience.

 Eryn PiNK Ltd. : Lunch Girl Talk Virtual School Program, She’s Gold Leadership Program, and Give that Girl the Mic ★

 Eryn Pink is a 13-year fictional character, who illustrates what is means to be an empowered leader and role model.
 Based on her story, Eryn PiNK programs disrupt the impact of stereotypes, empower girls to become leaders, and explore their purpose.
 Participants receive support, tools, resources, and mentorship through the school program, community leadership program, and non-competitive talent showcase.

 Girls on the Run of Central Ohio: Girls on the Run of Central Ohio, Columbus City Schools ★

 Girls on the Run is a physical activity-based positive youth development program designed to enhance girls’ social, psychological, and physical skills and behaviors to successfully navigate life experiences.
 The program’s intentional curriculum places an emphasis on developing competence, confidence, connection, character, caring, and contribution in young girls through lessons that incorporate running and other physical activities.